 “Catastrophe as a theme became important to Tove Jansson in many following books.
 Here it’s the great flood, later it’s the comet, or a volcano.
 That is a narrative concept that she often built her stories around”, Westin says.

-For Tove Jansson the respect towards nature’s forces were often mixed with a fascination and attraction to storms and other dangerous phenomena.
+For Tove Jansson the respect towards nature’s forces was often mixed with a fascination and attraction to storms and other dangerous phenomena.
 It was something she’d carried with her from childhood, a heritage from her father, the sculptor Viktor Jansson.
 That feeling she describes in her adult books too, for example in the short story High Water from the self-biography The Sculptor’s daughter.
-There, a heavy storm is precisely what is needed to to wake up a melancholic family father from the broodiness which is affecting the whole family – “The best storm we’ve ever had”, as the narrator expresses it.
+There, a heavy storm is precisely what is needed to wake up a melancholic family father from the broodiness which is affecting the whole family – “The best storm we’ve ever had”, as the narrator expresses it.

-“In the beginning there’s only a mother and her son.
+“In the beginning, there’s only a mother and her son.
 Then they meet a small animal, Sniff, who becomes a part of the family.
-It’s typical for the Moominfamily: family is a very flexible concept,” says Boel Westin, implying that the idea of an extended family might be one of the most important themes present in the book.
+It’s typical for the Moomin family: family is a very flexible concept,” says Boel Westin, implying that the idea of an extended family might be one of the most important themes present in the book.

 “In later Moomin books, when discussing guests who want to move in, there’s talk of only needing to build new beds and expand the dining table.
 I think that is a very Moominous concept.”

 “It’s a story written in a fairytale mode.
 It has lots of references to children’s classics.
 She hasn’t really developed her literary language yet.
-But at the same time it’s a charming story.
+But at the same time, it’s a charming story.
 When you know there are more books to come you can read this and have keys to events that will follow later.
 So it’s quite an important book, although it’s not the best book.
 But I think it’s sort of the foundation for the Moomin world.”
 Boel Westin says.